About the National Human Services Assembly

 A connected and engaged nation that promotes and supports human services so all people can reach their potential and contribute to vibrant, thriving communities.

-- Provide collective leadership to shape national human service strategies.
+- Provide collective leadership to shape human service strategies inside the U.S.

 - Serve as a catalyst for sharing resources for the purposes of individual/professional development and organizational efficiency and effectiveness.

 - Increase awareness of the importance of and trust in the nonprofit human service sector.